Go on, have a piece of cake

 2. If others feel bad eating cake when you’re not, it often says more about their own attitude to food: sharing a “naughty” treat makes it more acceptable

-3. Use the “maybe later” line – this is especially good with second helpings and desserts.
+3. Use the “maybe later” line.
+This is especially good with second helpings and desserts.
 As in “Ohhh, Aunty Barbara, that tiramisu looks incredible!
 I’m full at the moment but maybe later, thanks!”

 As an intelligent adult, you get to choose what you eat and when.
 As long as your diet keeps you happy and healthy, it’s really no-one else’s business.